Firespindash/spectrwm-config/README.md

 This would be my environment if I didn't like desktops.

 It is a simple keyboard/terminal-driven environment with *spectrwm*.
-This would be my main environment if I didn't like to have a full desktop.
+This would be my main environment if I didn't like to have a full desktop and used more tiling window managers.
 It can be well integrated with other components, like the fullscreen app launcher, from my real main environment at [dotfiles](https://github.com/Firespindash/dotfiles). \
 To install use the *install.sh* script.
 Make sure you have a backup of your previous spectrwm, polybar, and compton configs before using the script. \
 My version of an screenshot from [u/Harjuu](https://www.reddit.com/r/unixporn/comments/gcg0hh/spectrwm_first_post/) in *Manjaro*.
 ![Main Environment Screenshot](spectrwm.png)